 Therefore, this Office no longer has jurisdiction over appeals from grievances.
-In her brief, Employee characterizes her non-reappointment as a demotion.
-However, I find that Employee's complaint is a grievance as she has not lost her job with the Agency; that a reappointment is discretionary on the part of management; and that her situation is not covered under the above cited 1-606.03(a).
+I find that Employee's complaint is a grievance as he has not lost his job with the Agency; that a reappointment is discretionary on the part of management; and that his situation is not covered under the above cited § 1-606.03(a).

-The plain language of CMPA and OEA Rules compels the dismissal of this appeal for lack of jurisdiction.
+The plain language of the CMPA and OEA Rules compels the dismissal of this appeal for lack of jurisdiction.
 The starting point in every case involving construction of a statute is the language itself.
 Blue Chip Stamps v.
 Manor Drug Stores, 421 U.S. 753, 756 (1975).
 A statute that is clear and unambiguous on its face is not open to construction or interpretation other than through its express language.
 Banks v.
 D.C.
 Public Schools; OEA Matter No. 1602-0030-90, Opinion and Order on Petition for Review (September 30, 1992); Caminetti v.
 United States, 242 U.S. 470 (1916); McLord v.
 Bailey, 636 F.2d 606 (D.C.
 Cir.
 1980).
 Here, the CMPA clearly and unambiguously removed grievance appeals from the jurisdiction of this Office.
 Further, this Office has consistently held that appeals involving grievances are not within our jurisdiction.
 See, e.g., Farrall v.
 Department of Health, OEA Matter No. J-0077-99 (June 1, 1999); Anthony v.
 Department of Corrections, OEA Matter No. J-0093-99 (June 1, 1999); and Forrest v.
 D.C.
 General Hospital, OEA Matter No. J-0066-99 (April 9, 1999).

-In her brief, Employee argues that her performance evaluation is incorrect, that she was not reappointed because of her complaints about Agency's Relay program, and that Agency's action violates her civil rights.
+In his Petition for Appeal, Employee argues that his performance evaluation is incorrect and that he was not reappointed because of his complaints about Agency's Relay program.
 Here, Employee is attempting to appeal a grievance.
 Based on the above-mentioned statutory provisions, I find that Employee's appeal is not within the jurisdiction of this Office.
 Accordingly, I find that Employee's Petition for Appeal must be dismissed.